A generalized conditional gradient method for dynamic inverse problems with optimal transport regularization: The algorithm: theoretical analysis

 where the term $\ps{\cdot}{\cdot}$ is defined in \eqref{eq:scalarproduct_alg}.
 We recall that \eqref{eq:alg_insertion} admits solution by Proposition \ref{prop:wolfe equiv}.
 Thanks to the characterization $\ext(C_{\alpha,\beta})=\{0\}\cup \points$ provided by Theorem \ref{thm:extremal}, problem \eqref{eq:alg_insertion} can be cast on the space $\ACe^2$.
 Indeed, given $\mu \in \points$, following the notations at \eqref{ext_points}-\eqref{ext_meas}, we have that $\mu=\mu_\gamma$ for some $\gamma \in \AC^2$.
 The curve $t \mapsto \delta_{\gamma(t)}$ belongs to $\pcurves$, and hence $\ps{\rho_\gamma}{w}$ is finite (see Remark \ref{rem:scalar_product}).
 Thus, by definition, we have

 showing that \eqref{eq:alg_insertion} is equivalent to

 The insertion step consists in finding a curve $\gamma^* \in \ACe^2$ that solves \eqref{eq:hard_min}.
 To such curve, we associate a new atom $\mu_{\gamma^*}$ via Definition \ref{def:atom}.
 Note that $\gamma^*$ depends on the current iterate $\mu^n$, as well as on the datum $f$ and parameters $\alpha,\beta$: however, in order to simplify notations, we omit such dependencies.
 After, we have a stopping condition: \begin{itemize} \item if $\left<\rho_{\gamma^*}, w^n\right> \leq 1$, then $\mu^n$ is solution to \eqref{eq:prel_main_prob}.
 The algorithm outputs $\mu^n$ and stops, \item if $\left< \rho_{\gamma^*}, w^n\right> > 1$, then $\mu^n$ is not a solution to \eqref{eq:prel_main_prob} and $\gamma^* \in \AC^2$.
-The found atom $\mu_{\gamma^*}$ is inserted in the $n$-th iterate $\mu^n$ and the algorithm continues. \end{itemize} The optimality statements in the above stopping condition are proven in Section \ref{subsec:stop} below.
-Moreover, the mentioned stopping condition can be made quantitative as discussed in Remark \ref{rem:relax_stop}.
+The found atom $\mu_{\gamma^*}$ is inserted in the $n$-th iterate $\mu^n$ and the algorithm continues. \end{itemize} The optimality statements in the above stopping condition correspond to positivity conditions on the subgradient of $T_{\alpha,\beta}$ and are rigorously proven in Section \ref{subsec:stop} below.
+Moreover, the mentioned stopping condition can be made quantitative as discussed in Remark \ref{rem:relax_stop} below.

 \begin{rem} In this section we will always assume the availability of an exact solution $\gamma^*$ to \eqref{eq:hard_min}.
 In particular, this allows to obtain a sublinear convergence rate for the core algorithm (Theorem~\ref{thm:convergence} below), and make the stopping condition rigorous.
 In practice, however, obtaining $\gamma^*$ is not always possible, due to the non-linearity and non-locality of the functional at \eqref{eq:hard_min}.
 For this reason, in Section \ref{sec:insstepheu}, we propose a strategy aimed at obtaining stationary points of \eqref{eq:hard_min}.
 Based on such strategy, a relaxed version of the insertion step is proposed for Algorithm \ref{alg:full}, which we employ for the numerical simulations of Section \ref{sec:numerics}. \end{rem}